Ahmedabad Gujarat, India Travel Guide

 Ahmedabad's cuisine is synonymous with Gujarati cuisine, deeply shaped by Jainism and Vaishnavism, which promote vegetarianism.
 This resulted in a gastronomic tradition where plant-based dishes are prominent.

-The cuisine is known for its distinctive sweet and sour flavor profile, typically having jaggery, lemon, and a complex blend of spices.
+The cuisine is known for its distinctive sweet and sour flavor profile, typically having jaggery, lemon, and a multifaceted blend of spices.
 Its history of resourcefulness led to a diverse and flavorful vegetarian repertoire.

 Usually light, often includes items like dhokla, fafda-jalebi, or poha.